lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

 The role of console applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Console applications have always been an important part of the Unix command-line environment.
+Console applications have always been an important part of the UNIX command-line environment.
 The typical console application interacts with its environment in the following ways:

 - zero or more application-specific *command-line arguments* for passing options to the application: ``app arg1 arg2 ...``